SHA-yann/Secured-Session-Tracker/README.md

 **Version Control:** Git (feature-branch workflow)

 ## Project Purpose
-Demonstrate the ability to design, develop, test, and document a complete application.
+Demonstrate the ability to design, develop, test, and document a complete for job postings and applications.

 ## Technologies
 Java 17